-Total costs for railway operators under this option would be equal to: 0.108 EUR = 1721 (significant consequence events) x 1.5 (hours per report) x 42 EUR / hour O2 (DR for Category A events): Total costs for railway operators under this option would be equal to: 1.381 mln EUR = 21925 (Category A events) x 1.5 (hours per report) x 42 EUR / hour O3 (DR for significant consequence events and DOR for selected additional events): Total costs for railway operators under this option would be equal to: 0.630 mln FUR = 10000 (1721 significant consequence events + 8279 other events) v 1.5 (hours per report) v 12 FLIR / hour The figure of 10000 would allow DOR of some 8279 events per annum in addition to the significant consequence events in addition to the significant consequence events. c) Railway operators' self-assessment Potential benefits and costs associated with the railway operators' selfassessment are outlined below.
-Benefits: 01: Given the voluntary reporting for operators for O1 it is expected that benefits for operators alone would outweigh the costs of reporting.
+Total costs for railway operators under this option would be equal to:

+0.108 EUR = 1721 (significant consequence events) x 1.5 (hours per report) x 42 EUR / hour

+O2 (DR for Category A events):

+Total costs for railway operators under this option would be equal to: 1.381 mln EUR = 21925 (Category A events) x 1.5 (hours per report) x 42 EUR / hour

+O3 (DR for significant consequence events and DOR for selected additional events):

+Total costs for railway operators under this option would be equal to: 0.630 mln EUR = 10000 (1721 significant consequence events + 8279 other events) x 1.5 (hours per report) x 42 EUR / hour

+The figure of 10000 would allow DOR of some 8279 events per annum in addition to the significant consequence events.

+The option corresponds to O1.
+Details of costs are available in the analysis given for that that option.
+It should be noted that the estimated resources for DR reporting would be sufficient to accommodate for DOR reporting notably concerning level crossing accidents and accidents to persons involving rolling stock in motion.

+Potential benefits and costs associated with the railway operators' self-assessment are outlined below.

+Given the voluntary reporting for operators for O1 it is expected that benefits for operators alone would outweigh the costs of reporting.
 It could provide an input for their SMS, especially linked to the monitoring requirements.
 Furthermore, it could provide improved insight from a structured perspective of the elements of their management of the risk control measures that would need to be strengthened.
-Moreover, there could be benefits for NSAs as an input to their supervision as well as for CoA and the Agency although these are perceived to be of loss GOA and the Agency, although these are perceived to be of less importance given that the reporting is only voluntary.
+Moreover, there could be benefits for NSAs as an input to their supervision as well as for GoA and the Agency, although these are perceived to be of less importance given that the reporting is only voluntary.

 In a mandatory setting it is likely that the data delivered are more effective for railway operators.
-Moreover, this input would be useful for NSAs providing a more reliable insight into what areas of the operators management of risk control measures would need to be given priority as part of their supervision.
-Equal arguments could be forward for the usability of the SP maturity information for GoA as well as for the
+Moreover, this input would be useful for

+NSAs providing a more reliable insight into what areas of the operators' management of risk control measures would need to be given priority as part of their supervision.
+Equal arguments could be forward for the usability of the SP maturity information for GoA as well as for the Agency.
-Agency.
 It is expected that this part of the CSM ASLP reporting is less critical than the reporting of events, occurrence scenarios and risk control measures.
-However, it is still expected that benefits of SP selfassessment reporting would outweigh the costs of this reporting.
+However, it is still expected that benefits of SP self-assessment reporting would outweigh the costs of this reporting.